So Little Time

-So Little Time is an American sitcom starring Mary-Kate and Ashley Olsen in their third and final television series (after Full House and Two of a Kind).
+So Little Time is an American sitcom starring Mary-Kate and Ashley Olsen in their third and final television sitcom (after Full House and Two of a Kind).

 It aired on Fox Family: the first half of the series aired from June 2 to August 18, 2001, and the series then went on a four-month hiatus owing to network management changes.
 By December 2001, Fox Family had become ABC Family, and the remaining episodes aired from December 1, 2001, until May 4, 2002.

 Premise

 Chloe and Riley Carlson are twin sisters living in Malibu, California.
 Their fashion designer parents Macy and Jake are separated, living with their mom and their flamboyant, wise-cracking nanny Manuelo, while their dad is living in a trailer park a few miles away.
 Riley has the romantic affection of Larry Slotnick, the Carlson's wacky next-door neighbor.